-In the 17th meeting of the CITES’ Conference of the Parties, which is due to take place in Johannesburg at the end of September, the Kingdom of Swaziland will put forward a proposal to alter existing laws concerning the country’s white rhino (Ceratotherium simum simum) population.
+In the 17th meeting of the CITES Conference of the Parties, due to take place in Johannesburg at the end of September 2016, the Kingdom of Swaziland will propose altering existing laws governing the country’s white rhino population – to trade in rhino horn.

 More specifically, the proposal is, “to permit a limited and regulated trade in white rhino horn that has been collected in the past from natural deaths, or recovered from poached Swazi rhino, as well as horn to be harvested in a non-lethal way from a limited number of white rhino in the future in Swaziland.”